voidCounter/wels-ui/README.md

 ## Contributing

-Pull requests are welcome.
-Please open an issue first to discuss what you would like to change.
-More info will be added later.
+If you have an idea or found a bug, please open an [issue](https://github.com/voidCounter/wels-ui/issues).
+More detailed guidelines for contributing will be added soon.